ryouze/py-template/README.md

 pytest -v
 ```

 **Note:** Installing the dev dependencies using pip is not supported due to syntax differences in the `pyproject.toml` file.
-However, if you insist on using pip, you can install the project in [editable mode](https://pip.pypa.io/en/stable/topics/local-project-installs/) (`pip install -e .`) and then manually install the dev dependencies under `[tool.poetry.group.dev.dependencies]` in `pyproject.toml`.
+However, if you insist on using pip, you can manually install the packages listed under `[tool.poetry.group.dev.dependencies]`.

 ## Credits